 In May 2013, the PIC submitted its report to the Office of the Director of Public Prosecutions (DPP) recommending that four of the officers be criminally prosecuted.
 In December that year, the DPP said there was sufficient evidence to prosecute.
 Two of the officers were subsequently charged with common assault, while another two with the more serious offence of assault occasioning actual bodily harm.
 None were charged with the more serious offence of manslaughter, which many thought was the more appropriate charge – one which would need to be prosecuted in a higher court rather than remaining in the local court.

 After a bid by the officers to have the case dropped was ruled out, the hearing went ahead in November 2014 at the Downing Centre Local Court.

 In December that year, Magistrate Clare Farnan found only one officers guilty – Senior Constable Damien Ralph – on the lessor charge of common assault.
 This charge was in relation to his use of capsicum spray and not a taser.
 The magistrate said that while Ralph may have thought the use of a third can of capsicum spray was appropriate, “it is obvious that it was not.”
-Ralph was given a Section 10, which means that no conviction was recorded against his name.
+Ralph was given a Section 10 (now a section 10 dismissal or conditional release order), which means that no conviction was recorded against his name.